 If you have everything in "Before You Begin," you're ready to use online banking with QuickBooks.
-Now you need to set up your bank account using Direct Connect or Web Connect.
+Now you need to set up your bank account using Direct Connect or Web Connect/Express Web Connect.

-WebConnect vs. Direct Connect
+Web Connect vs. Direct Connect/Express Web Connect

-QuickBooks Mac Plus offers two ways to hook up your accounting to your accounts-WebConnect and DirectConnect.
+QuickBooks Mac Plus offers three ways to hook up your accounting to your accounts-Web Connect, Express Web Connect, and Direct Connect.
 Whichever of these you choose, you'll save tons of time because you won't be entering all those transactions by hand.
 You'll be downloading them from your financial institutions, which means you'll be decreasing the introduction of errors into your books.

 So that's great, right?
-But which option will work better for your business: WebConnect or DirectConnect?
+But which options will work better for your business: Web Connect or Direct Connect/Express Web Connect?